617 Patroclus: Binary system

-In 2001, it was discovered that Patroclus is a binary system, made up of two components with of roughly similar size.
+In 2001, it was discovered that Patroclus is a binary system, made up of two components of roughly similar size.
 It is one of six Trojan asteroids believed to be binary.
 In 2006, accurate measurements of the orbit from the Keck Laser guide star adaptive optics system were reported.

 It was estimated that the two components orbit around their center of mass in 4.283±0.004 days at a distance of 680±20 km in a roughly circular orbit.
 Combining these observations with thermal measurements taken in 2000, the sizes of the components of the system were estimated at 106 km and 98 km, with an equivalent whole-system diameter of 145 km, refined by later measurements from the Keck Observatory to approximately 122 km and 112 km for each partner, and a co-orbital period of 103.5±0.3 hours (4.3125±0.0125 days).

 On 21 October 2013, both bodies occulted a magnitude 8.8 star as observed by a team of 41 observers stationed across the USA.
 Observation data put the orbital distance at the time of 664.6 km (with an unstated uncertainty), and give a size for the slightly larger component, which retains the name Patroclus with overall volume equivalent to a 113±3 km–diameter sphere, with the smaller component now named Menoetius with a volume equivalent to a 104±3 km–diameter sphere.